annonBytes/Blogit/README.md

 # Blogit
-A sample Blog page with a hamburger that roatates the elements to reveal.
+A sample Blog page with a hamburger that rotates the elements to reveal.